skybhh19/prime/index.markdown

                 <tr>
                     <td>
 <p align="justify" width="20%">
-Imitation learning has shown great potential for enabling robots to solve complex manipulation tasks.
-However, applying imitation learning to complex manipulation tasks often suffers from low data efficiency, where the compounding errors in deployment are usually large in a low-data regime.
-To this end, we present PRIME (Pimitive-based Imitation with Data Efficiency), a primitive-based imitation learning framework designed to address the data inefficiency challenge in imitation learning by decoupling sensorimotor control into a high-level control policy and low-level pre-built behavior primitives.
-PRIME decomposes raw sensory data into sequences of primitives and leverages imitation learning to learn the high-level control policy to sequence behavior primitives.
-Our experiments demonstrate that PRIME achieves a significant performance improvement in manipulation tasks with success rates increasing by up to 33.6% in the simulation and up to 48.3% on the real robot compared to baseline approaches.
+Imitation learning has shown great potential for enabling robots to acquire complex manipulation behaviors.
+However, these algorithms suffer from high sample complexity in long-horizon tasks, where compounding errors accumulate over the task horizons.
+We present PRIME (PRimitive-based IMitation with Data Efficiency), a behavior primitive-based framework designed for improving the data efficiency of imitation learning.
+PRIME scaffolds robot tasks by decomposing task demonstrations into primitive sequences, followed by learning a high-level control policy to sequence primitives through imitation learning.
+Our experiments demonstrate that PRIME achieves a significant performance improvement in multi-stage manipulation tasks, with 33.6% higher success rates in simulation over state-of-the-art baselines and 48.3% on physical hardware.
 </p></td></tr></table>
 </p>
   </div>